 Should I get an RV or Build a Skoolie?

 That’s a question we can’t answer, because again, it depends on your situation.
-Only you know how you intend to travel and where, what your budget is, and what your DIY skills are like.
+Only you know how you intend to travel, where you plan to go, your budget, and your DIY skills.
+However, there are a few key points to consider as you make your decision.

-First, a skoolie conversion takes a lot of time and requires a lot of work to build.
+First, a skoolie conversion is a time-consuming and labor-intensive process to build.
 If you’re not skilled in certain facets of building, there could be issues.
-And while we all have issues with our rigs from time to time, you definitely want to steer as clear of safety issues as possible.
+And while we all have issues with our rigs from time to time, you definitely want to steer clear of safety issues as much as possible.
+So, honestly evaluate your ability to convert a bus.
+Take a look at Buslandia for some great information and general ideas.
+Reading through their site can help you choose a bus, strip a bus, and build out a bus.

 You also want to keep in mind that not every campground and RV park will accept a converted school bus.
-In fact, you could run into many that won’t.
+In fact, you may encounter many that won’t.
+You may have read or heard about the RV park 10-year rule.
+That could also apply to your converted bus, so be aware of that.

+You’ll also want to ensure you’re comfortable with approach and departure angles, although this is also true of a Class A RV, as well as other driving skills.
 You may want to watch our driving school videos for a few tips from a professional bus driving instructor that would be helpful.

 Bob